About the Alumni Office

 You can contact the Alumni Relations Office at firstname.lastname@example.org for further information regarding any of the benefits or services listed above, or to update your details.
 You can also request replacement certificates and transcripts, should you need to.

-We are looking to enhance students’ employability by connecting them with graduates working in relevant roles, who can provide them with a better understanding of employer expectations and careers opportunities.
-Students are matched to an alumni mentor, following their expressed interest to the Careers and Student Service Department.
+We are looking to enhance students’ employability by connecting them with graduates, working in appropriate roles, who can provide them with a better understanding of employer expectations and career opportunities.
+Students are matched to an alumni mentor following their expression of interest to the Careers and Student Service Department.

 Who are the mentors?